alexpdp7/alexpdp7/PERSONAL_INFRA.md

 ## Possible improvements

-* Better sync'ing of user files.
-NextCloud out of the box only works on systems with a graphical interface.
-There are solutions to mount NextCloud using WebDav, but I prefer to do a sync (so if the server is down I still can access my files) and to run the client headless, but I prefer to stay within supported solutions.
-Probably syncthing would be a good solution for headless systems to sync dotfiles, etc.
 * Add a lab so I can experiment with things in isolated environments.
 * Set up SSO on my smartphone, perhaps do some MDM